 The lease payments are structured to be sufficient in timing and amount to meet the debt service requirements of the Lease Revenue Bonds.
 Interest earned on the lease payment account and any other monies held by the trustee are applied to the lease payment made by the County.
-Lease payments are due semi-annually on October 1 and April 1 through the fiscal year 2039.
+Lease payments are due semi-annually on October 1 and April 1 through October 1, 2038.
 The interest rate on the lease varies from 3.50% to 4.00%.